devopsdays/devopsdays-web/content/events/2017-phoenix/speakers/stephen-kuenzli.md

 +++

 I build teams that use modern technology and processes to create systems that deliver great customer experiences.
+Founder of [QualiMente](https://www.qualimente.com), lover of clouds, containers, CI/CD, and Quality.